Search by category, archive or keyword

 - In a dependent relationship, two people are bound together by mutual respect and love.
 Both find value in the relationship.
 In a codependent relationship, the codependent only feel worthy when making sacrifices, sometimes extreme ones, for the enabler.

 The Relationship between Codependency and Addiction

 Addiction often plays a role in a codependent relationship.
-Codependency does not necessarily go hand-in-hand with substance use disorders, but the original iteration of the term was to recognize the destructive relationships that often occur when someone in the family struggles with drug dependence.
+Codependency does not necessarily go hand-in-hand with substance use disorders, but the original iteration of the term was to recognize the destructive relationships that often occur when someone in the family struggles with drug dependence and codependency.
 Codependency often occurs in people who are in relationships, manifesting itself in several different forms:

 - Partners with someone who struggles with a substance use disorder

 - Children of someone with a substance use disorder